-This gift option is to write these three questions on three pieces of stationary, put them in three envelopes, tie them with a ribbon and give them to her.
+One option is to write these three questions on three pieces of stationary, put them in three envelopes, tie them with a ribbon and give them to her.
 Ideally in a beautiful, quiet place where you can talk.
-Be prepared—she may ask you to answer them too.
+Be prepared—she may ask you to answer them, too.

 Here are the three questions for your Valentine’s Day:

-· Or, if you’ve got a great question, present it along with the other three.
+And if you've got a great question, present it along with the other three!

 Court your wife by custom designing one date night per month for the rest of the year.
 Give her this gift written on a card in an envelope or in a gift bag.
 Then open your calendars and schedule them.
 There’s only one rule: No sporting events unless you both enjoy going together!

 Then begin to think about your wife’s interests, passions, and gifts.
 My wife, Barbara, is an artist who loves to paint (oil and water color paintings, rooms in our home, furniture), read (history, art, theology, faith hero stories, and great fiction), and garden.
 All those give me clues to the types of creative dates she might like.
 Ask your wife to suggest places and activities she’d enjoy.